 About ECC

 Since 1944, ECC has seen God’s faithfulness and grace as we have labored together as a church in Elmira to proclaim, preserve, and display the gospel, the faith once for all delivered to the saints (Jude 3).
 We are not just a building or an event but a people, sinners saved by grace.
 We are a local expression of the universal body of Christ that transcends space, time, and denomination.
-Our church is full of imperfect people, and that should make you feel all the more welcome.
-We all fall short of God’s glory and need a Savior, Jesus Christ.
+Our church is full of imperfect people—people who are weary and need rest, who mourn and need comfort, who are tempted to feel worthless and wonder if God cares, who sin and need a Savior—and that should make you feel all the more welcome.

 A Reformed, Baptist, and Evangelical Church